emdgroup-liquid/liquid/src/liquid/components/ld-input/readme.md

 If you are using the `ld-input` component within a `form` and are posting the form, there is no need to access the selected files and the underlying data, because they are submitted as part of the form data automatically.

-However, if you want to compose the form data yourself or want to read the files on the client side, you can do so using the `ldinputfile` or `ldchangefile` events.
+However, if you want to compose the form data yourself or want to read the files on the client side, you can do so using the _readonly_ `files` prop.

 {% example %}
 <ld-input